jara001/f1tenth-rules/rules_v3.md

 _Note: In our case the inspection is to check whether it matches the submitted (and approved) hardware list._

+_Felix: Yes, and if it structurally safe and has the parachute_

 _What to do when it is different?_

+_Felix: I would say that if we can determine if the car would be approved, it would be fine?
+E.g. a team specified they will use a Jetson, but it breaks and they use a NUC instead, which is also allowed, then it should be fine._

 The purpose of the Inspection is to check that the hardware of the autonomous cars meets the competition requirements and the cars are not dangerous for the environment, opponents, and people.